Murder of Peggy Hettrick: Background

 On the morning of February 11, 1987, a bicyclist investigated what he thought was a mannequin and discovered the dead body of 37-year-old Peggy Hettrick in a field in southern Fort Collins.
 According to the coroner, she died from a single stab wound in the upper left back, likely very early in the morning.
 Her body had been "sexually mutilated," with the precise removal of her left nipple and areola, as well as a female "circumcision", including what one doctor described as a partial vulvectomy; a procedure that requires high skill and quality surgical equipment to perform.

-Before the bicyclist found the body, 15-year-old Timothy Masters saw it while walking to school at daybreak.
-Thinking it was a mannequin left as a prank, Masters did not report the body to the police.
+According to testimony, before the bicyclist found the body, 15-year-old Timothy Masters saw it while walking to school at daybreak and, thinking it was a mannequin left as a prank, did not report the body to the police.
 After Masters' father Clyde Masters told canvassing police that he had seen his son deviate from his usual path across the field to the bus that morning, police pulled Masters, then a -tall, 120 lb high school sophomore nicknamed "Toothpick", out of class for questioning.

 Investigation and conviction

 Early in the investigation, lead investigator Fort Collins detective Jim Broderick centered on Masters as the primary suspect due to his failure to report the body found on his way to school.
 However, no physical evidence linking Masters to the crime was found.

-On February 12, investigators searched his home, including the sinks for blood, and his school locker.
+On February 12, investigators searched his home, including the sinks, for blood, as well as his school locker.
 They found 2,200 pages of writings and violent artwork by Masters in his bedroom, backpack and school locker, along with a knife collection and pornography.
 The local newspaper with the account of the body's discovery was found on his dresser next to his knife collection.
 However, no trace of Hettrick's blood or hair was found in Masters' room or among his belongings, including his clothes and knife collection.

 Despite hours of police questioning without an adult present, wherein policemen repeatedly told Masters they knew he'd committed the murder, the 15-year-old Masters maintained his innocence.
 The adolescent was administered a polygraph test after police interrogation; the results were inconclusive.

 Over 1,000 pages of Masters' violent artwork were admitted into evidence.

 Two hairs were found on Hettrick, but they did not match Masters.
 Investigators also found unknown fingerprints in Hettrick's purse, but these did not match Masters either.
 With no new leads, and following consultation with the FBI Behavioral Science Unit, investigators planted an article containing false information in the local newspaper on February 12, 1988, in an attempt to provoke an incriminating reaction from Masters.
 Around-the-clock police surveillance of Masters saw no reaction.
 Masters maintained his innocence during periodic police interviews during his high school and Navy years.